Jazpy/Fractals/README.md

 ## Building

 Use the `CMakeLists.txt` file to generate a makefile inside the `build/` directory.
 I recommend using `cmake-gui` for this.
 Then simply use the `make` command.
-An executable named `genominator` should be generated.
+An executable named `fractals` should be generated.